romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/s3/_index.en.md

     * SSE-C: server-side encryption using data keys fully managed by the customer outside of AWS
         * Amazon S3 does not store the encryption key you provide
         * HTTPS must be used
-        * Encryption key must provided in HTTP headers, for every HTTP request made
+        * Encryption key must be provided in HTTP headers, for every HTTP request made
     * Client Side Encryption
         * Client library such as the amazon S3 Encryption Client
         * Clients must encrypt data themselves before sending to S3